Nahal Gerar: Nature reserve

 The lower river area is now part of the Eshkol National Park, a nature reserve used by tourists.
 Forest have been replanted there, and hiking trails developed.

+The "green island" of Nahal Grar is a forest that rises into the Western Negev's farmed loess plains.
+Thick-stemmed oaks, eucalyptus, olive trees and carob trees are planted there.
+KKL has paved scenic roads leading to the nature reserve of Nahal Grar on it and the lower part of the reserve.
+Along the section of the stream, there is a park decorated with various river bushes and tamarix plants.

 The reserve consists of two parts.
 The first has an area of about 2,000 dunams (2 square kilometers) and is located between Rahat and Tidhar, the other has an area of about 5,500 dunams (5.5 square kilometers) and lies between the villages Ranen and Re'im.